 Whether you are aware of it or not, your children are enthusiastic shoppers.
 Unfortunately, the supermarket is not a safe haven from these messages.
 With sugary cereals placed at a child’s eye level and checkout lines stocked full of gum, candy, and chips it’s no wonder children’s food requests are not for that fresh apple or whole wheat bread.

-Here are four tips to help make your trip to the grocery store family friendly and healthy.
+Here are four tips to help make your trip to the grocery store family-friendly and healthy.

-- Don’t visit every aisle.
 By shopping with a list you no longer have to visit every aisle in the grocery store.
 This will cut down the amount of time spent in the store and also save you from purchasing items you do not need.
 Furthermore, use the candy free check-out aisle when available.
 If your grocery store doesn’t have one, write a letter to the manager to see if one can be created.

-- Shop in the periphery.
 When looking at the layout of your grocery store you’ll notice that the least processed foods, such as dairy, fruits, vegetables, and meat, can be found along the walls of the grocery store.
 As you move toward the center of the store, you’ll find the processed foods, such as chips, candy, cookies and crackers that catch children’s eyes.

-- Practice shopping cart safety.
 You wouldn’t ride in a car without a seatbelt or a bike without a helmet, so don’t let your child ride in a moving shopping cart without a safety harness.
 Children should also be reminded that it’s unsafe to ride on the outside of the cart or standing in the basket of the cart.
 Check with your grocery store to see if they have special children’s carts.